Greener Pastures

 Cockies Attack !

-Having lived here for 22 years, we have heard a few stories of cockatoos tearing up patios, garden furniture, window sills and anything else they can get their beaks into.
-We never had that problem - until now !!
+Having lived here for 27 years, we have heard a few stories of cockatoos tearing up patios, garden furniture, window sills and anything else they can get their beaks into.
+We never had that problem - until recntly !!

 I personally attribute most unusual things these days to the weather, and wonder if that is causing this carnage.
 Speaking of weather, it is the cockatoos and currawongs that always tell us of impending rain.
-The cockies seem to have dropped that public service in favour of rebellion. !!
+The cockies seem to drop that public service in favour of rebellion on occasions. !!

 cockiedamage.jpg